When Is the Best Time

 The Best Time to Visit San Diego

-The best times to visit San Diego are between March and May and then September and October.
+The best times to visit San Diego in California are between March and May and then September and October.
 During these months, crowds are lower, the weather is pleasant, and hotel prices are reasonable.

 Best Time to Avoid the Crowds